ZoeKavanagh/bank_tech_test/README.md

 #### Testing

-I maganged to acheive 100% text coverage.
+Through my TDD approach to building this Bank Account, I managed to achieve 100% text coverage from the start and was able to maintain high coverage for the continuation of my build.

 ![Alt text](./images/testcoverage.png)